Learn to Paint in Perspective

 Watch this short video here, you may wish to watch it several times.

 Try some perspective drawing showing the construction lines with pencil and paper.

-Correct perspective in your painting or drawing can only be achieved by putting the correct shapes and tones in order.
+Correct perspective in your painting or drawing can only be achieved by putting the correct shapes and tones of colors in order.

 Roofs must slope at the right angle, paths must become more narrow as they move away, rivers should become wider in the foreground, clouds should be smaller in the distance, or in the lower sky.

 All these little points will make your paintings look great to the trained eye.

 Looking at your work in a mirror can often show where there might be a mistake with the perspective.

 Don’t let the fear of making a mistake with your perspective stop you from enjoy painting.